 The importance of using the WTP approach is even equally evident when externalities, for which no monetary compensation is paid, are produced by the project.
 The externalities have to be 'internalised', i.e. valued in monetary terms and brought into the economic analysis of the project.
-For
+For both positive and negative externalities, the WTP provides, in most cases, a reference estimate of their social value.
+This enables valuing the total welfare improvement, taking into account welfare changes in all gainers and losers of the project.

 &lt;sup>364 WTP can also be used when valuing inputs entering the project's production process, whose use in the project leads to an adjustment in the net demand of other consumers of that good.
 This latter methodological scope of the use of WTP has been already discussed in Annex III.
 See also Annex III about the same theme.

-$^{366}$ The various causes of distortion of the prices observed in the market have been discussed in the main text of this guide.
+&lt;sup>366 The various causes of distortion of the prices observed in the market have been discussed in the main text of this guide.